Visual Context

 In low-viscosity environments with high turbulence, the fluid forms figure-8 pairs of vortices to channel away energy disturbance at high-energy boundaries.
 These structures are stable because the vortices co-rotate in fields of opposite-rotating layers joining them.
 Each field is in its own boundary layer; between boundary layers, opposite-spinning layers form as racetracks due to the elastic, accelerating collisions at the boundaries — true frictionless vacuums in the path of the particle inside the racetrack created by the accelerated substrate.

-Now let’s learn about the dc1/dag substrate, starting at the beginning.
+Now let’s switch to the dc1/dag substrate, starting at the beginning.

 Inflation as superfluid phase transition Pre-transition (T > T_c) Chaotic, viscous, no structure No modons, no c, no ℏ Nucleation (T ≈ T_c) Superfluid bubbles form Orbital systems organize Percolation (~60 e-folds) Bubbles merge, boundaries form Latent heat drives expansion Post-transition Superfluid + modons + matter c, ℏ, G emerge; photons propagate Reheating is automatic No inflaton field.
 Latent heat drives expansion.
 Nucleation stochasticity → perturbation spectrum. n_s ≈ 0.968 (from N_* ≈ 60) · r ≈ 0.01 (from ε_s) · f_NL ≈ 0 (CLT from many bubbles) = modon (photon): counter-rotating pair at c

 The origin event in the substrate picture.
 (1) Before the transition: chaotic dc1/dag particles with no structure — no speed of light, no Planck’s constant, no gravity.
-(2) As the expanding substrate cools through T_c, superfluid bubbles nucleate — dc1 particles begin orbiting dag centers, forming organized orbital systems.
+(2) As the expanding substrate cools through T_c, superfluid bubbles nucleate — dc1 particles form vortices at many scales, and begin orbiting dag centers, forming organized vortex and orbital system complexes.
 (3) Bubbles merge and percolate; counter-rotating boundary layers form between co-rotating regions; latent heat drives ~60 e-folds of exponential expansion.
 (4) The transition completes: a coherent superfluid with modons (photons) propagating at c, organized matter, and all emergent physics activated.
 This IS inflation — no inflaton field needed.

 Three photons spanning twelve orders of magnitude in energy — same object: a counter-rotating vortex dipole of radius \sim\lambda, translating through the substrate at speed c.
 The energy E = h\nu is encoded in the intensity of internal counter-rotation, not in size or speed.
 Unlike KdV solitons (where amplitude affects velocity), the Larichev-Reznik modon speed is amplitude-independent — this is the physical content of Lorentz invariance for light.
 There is a minimum modon energy E_\text{min} = hc/\xi \approx 13 meV (wavelength \sim 100\;\mum); below this, energy propagates as collective lattice excitations rather than modons.